Politics and Empathy

-I believe that politics is a good word, even though we are tempted to believe it represents only the worst of our interactions as a people.
-But the way we live together and arrange our public life is a sacred opportunity.
+The way we live together and arrange our public life is a sacred opportunity.
 One that we fail at constantly but must continue trying.
 For without community we lose our humanity.
-This is why our hearts are broken to see corruption, injustice, or vicious division, oppression, inefficiencies, war….or sometimes even just mundane conflict preventing us from achieving obvious common ground work!
+This is why our hearts are broken to see corruption, injustice, or vicious division, oppression, inefficiencies, war… or sometimes even just mundane conflict preventing us from achieving obvious common ground work!

-As I sober up a bit, figuratively speaking, I realize that most or all of my shock at this election turns out to be primarily a showing of my own personal privilege and insulation.
+As I sober up a bit, figuratively speaking, I realize that mushc of my shock at this election is a showing of my own personal privilege and insulation.
 This is the world we live in.
 Have lived in.
 And it was here before Trump was president-elect.
 And it will be here whenever he is gone.
 (I say this not to normalize or diminish in the slightest the threats and risks I see in his presidency).

 Almost every ugly scenario that pops into my head is something that our nation or other nations have already done and in many cases are still doing to people.
 But it’s true.
 I was reading about the Magdalene Laundries in Ireland tonight and was breaking down in tears at even just a sterile, clinical Wikipedia description of what went on.